tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-7-quarantine-kspm.md

-# Module 7 - Quarantine a Worload and KSPM
+# Module 7 - Quarantine a Workload and KSPM

+## Quarantine a Workload

 Suppose you have a compromised workload in your environment and want to conduct further investigation on it.
 In that case, you should not terminate the workload but isolate it, so it will not be able to cause damage or spread laterally across your environment.
 In this situation, you should quarantine the pod by applying a security policy to it that will deny all the egress and ingress traffic and log all the communications attempts from and to that pod.